carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 > ## Can I publish my package in CRAN?
 > The answer is yes, and it is easier than you may think.
-> We'll go back to this in chapter TODO.
+> We'll go back to this in chapter FIXME.
 {: .callout}

 In the sections below we'll see how to install a package from other sources than CRAN.